Factbox-Governments' efforts to regulate AI tools

 ITALY

-Italy imposed a temporary ban on OpenAI’s ChatGPT on March 31 after the national data agency raised concerns over possible privacy violations and for failing to verify that users were aged 13 or above, as it had requested.
+Italy’s data protection watchdog is ready to reactivate ChatGPT on April 30 if OpenAI takes “useful steps” to address the agency’s concerns, its chief said in an interview on April 18.
+On April 12, it had set an end-April deadline for OpenAI to meet its demands on data protection and privacy.

-On Wednesday, its data protection agency set an end-April deadline for OpenAI to meet its demands on data protection and privacy before the service can be resumed in the country.
+Italy imposed a temporary ban on ChatGPT on March 31 after the authority raised concerns over possible privacy violations and for failing to verify that users were aged 13 or above, as it had requested.

 JAPAN

-Digital transformation minister Taro Kono said on April 10 he wants the upcoming G7 digital ministers’ meeting, set for April 29-30, to discuss AI technologies including ChatGPT and issue a unified G7 message.
+Digital transformation minister Taro Kono said on April 10 he wanted the upcoming G7 digital ministers’ meeting, set for April 29-30, to discuss AI technologies including ChatGPT and issue a unified G7 message.

 SPAIN